Morning Sickness Survival Guide: Navigating Nausea Like a Pro!

 My first pregnancy I had no tools and it was awful (I do not recommend handling morning sickness this way!)

 When I was pregnant the first time I was so very sick.
 I couldn’t eat.
 I was living off of a few handfuls of Lucky Charms a day because this cereal was the only thing I could keep down.
 Though I was small to begin with, I was losing weight quickly.
-I had a very natural minded doctor, because that’s what I wanted, an intervention and drug free pregnancy and birth.
+I had a very natural minded doctor.
 Though I mentioned my sickness to them, they didn’t think much of it and told me to stick it out.

 My performance at work was deteriorating.
 One of my friends pulled me aside and said “look, I know you don’t want to use medication, but you are not making it through this, I used Zofran.
 Call your doctor and ask for a prescription.”